YuxelOsmanow/wp-migrator/README.md

-# wp-migrator
+# Migrator

-Migrates database file from one url to another with option for prefix change
+Allows to migrate WordPress database to new URL with option for new prefix

+#Usage

+Just fill the form.